pdav5883/bowl-pickem/README.md

 - Cosmetic
 	- BLR about
 	- Show points remaining
-	- Store game ID in localstorage for next time
-	- Looks for query arg on picks page
 	- Option to copy picks to another game
 - New game page
 - Score edit page